thalsi/Lean-markdown/README.md

 # Markdown
 - Markdown is a open-scoure markup language
 - Plain text that converts to a Rich HTML document
+- Rich Text is a format for storing documents. look like DOC or ODT

+- If you need advanced functionality with flexible styling options or you want to use a fancy email signature, use the HTML format.
+If you're only looking for adjustable text options, such as italics or bolding, use the Rich Text format.
+When you just want text and no other options, you can use the Plain Text format.

 ## File Extension
 - .markdown